 As a cooperative school, we are privileged to have community and parent involvement in the daily classroom, as well as in our projects and meetings.
 Through our parents, we have gained the involvement of their extended families, local businesses, local organizations, school partnerships, and local churches.
 They are a part of all plans regarding our changes in curriculum, best management protocol, habitat restoration projects and maintenance, and arrangements for enrichment activities.
 They help us address environmental issues, both at the school and in the larger community.

 We utilize Masonville Cove Environmental Education Center as our Green Center.
 Educators from Living Classrooms worked with our students, staff, and parents to maintain our schoolyard gardens from 2011-2015.
 During this time, they have provided education for our staff and parents, including demonstrating the 'Touch a Trunk' materials from Maryland Department of Natural Resources in 2013.
 Living Classrooms staff have provided an interactive program for each class during our annual Earth Day celebrations from 2011-2015.
+Our students have enjoyed nature programs geared for preschoolers at Masonville Cove and we invite our families to attend their weekend programs.

 Living Classrooms staff have provided parent education on environmental issues at our General Membership meetings since 2011, starting with a Green Primer for parents.
 We also utilize their resources when investigating other environmental education opportunities.